Edited By: Paul M. Ness

 Letters to the Editor

 A title must be provided for each letter.
 Letters should not be longer than 2 double-spaced pages and have no more than 5 references.
 Tables, figures, and illustrations should be limited to a total of 2.
 The closing should include the author’s(s’) name(s), degree(s), and address(es) but not professional appointments.
-Letters to the Editor must be submitted online, at http://transfusion.manuscriptcentral.com.
+Letters to the Editor must be submitted online, at http://mc.manuscriptcentral.com/transfusion.
 Choose LETTERS as the Manuscript Type.
-Copyright Assignment and Conflict of Interest forms can be mailed or faxed to the Editorial Office.
+Conflict of Interest forms can be emailed or faxed to the Editorial Office.
 Please place a CONFLICT OF INTEREST STATEMENT either on the Title Page or after the Author closing.
 If there is no Conflict of Interest, please state that fact.
 There is no Submission Fee for a Letter.

 PREPARATION OF MANUSCRIPTS (ORIGINAL RESEARCH)

-Research articles are not to exceed 4,000 words, or 16-20 typewritten, double-spaced pages, excluding references and illustrations.
+Research articles are not to exceed 4,000 words, excluding the abstract, references and illustrations.
 Do not use justified right margins.
 Begin each of the following sections on a separate page: title page, abstract and key words, text, acknowledgments, references, individual tables, illustrations, and legends.
 All pages should be saved in a single file, with the exception of figure files.
-Do not use Registered Trademark symbols in your manuscript.
+Do not use Registered Trademark symbols, Trademark symbols, Headers, Footers (including page numbers), nor Footnotes in your manuscript.
+Double Space (2.0) the body of your manuscript.

 The title page should contain: 1) the title of the article, which should be concise but informative and should not include abbreviations or brand names; 2) a short running head of no more than 40 characters (count letters and spaces) typed at the bottom of the title page and identified as such; 3) first and last names of each author but not his/her titles, degrees, positions, or academic ranks.
 Attribution for the work should be stated separately (see below); 4) the name(s) of department(s) and institution(s) to which the work should be attributed; 5) disclaimers, if any; 6) name, address, telephone and FAX numbers, and e-mail address of the author responsible for correspondence about the manuscript; 7) either the name and address of the author responsible for reprint requests or a statement that reprints will not be available from the author; and 8) the source(s) of support in the form of grants, equipment, or drugs; 9) CONFLICT OF INTEREST.
-After completing the Conflict of Interest form, please note on the Title Page of your word document and conflicts of interest of any of the authors.
-If there are no conflicts please state that fact; 10) No BRAND NAMES in the Title; and no registered trademark symbols throughout the manuscript; 11) Please include the WORD COUNT.
+Please note on the Title Page of your word document all conflicts of interest of any of the authors.
+If there are no conflicts, please state that fact; 10) No BRAND NAMES in the Title; and no registered trademark symbols throughout the manuscript; 11) Please include the WORD COUNT.

 The second page must carry an abstract of not more than 250 words.
 The abstract should consist of four sections labeled BACKGROUND, STUDY DESIGN AND METHODS, RESULTS, and CONCLUSION.
 These sections should briefly describe, respectively, the objectives of the study or investigation, the basic procedures (study subjects and analytic methods), the main findings (giving specific data and the statistical significance, if possible), and the principal conclusions.
 Emphasize new and important aspects of the study.
 Do not use first-person pronouns in the abstract.
 Key words should follow the Abstract on the same page.